muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 Note that some programming languages or execution environments support a "Unicode character string" concept that is less strict than the **Unicode** standard, and thus allow malformed character strings.
-For example, some may allow isolated/non-paired UTF-16 "surrogate" codepoints corresponding to integers in the set **{0xD800..0xDFFF}**.
+For example, some may allow isolated/non-paired UTF-16 "surrogate" code points corresponding to integers in the set **{0xD800..0xDFFF}**.
 MUON forbids the use of any such "character strings" using the `<Text>` syntax.
 However, such data can still be conveyed using other means such as MUON's `<Array>`+`<Integer>`.